 Our ambition

-Our goals will follow a framework called ARRRT that sets actions in a priority order:
+Our work on biodiversity is guided by the ARRRT framework that sets actions in a priority order:

 1. Avoid